Yes, the title sounds absurdly dramatic.

 This phase is remarkably consistent across almost all website disasters.

-- The business owner slowly begins staring at Google Analytics the way people stare at medical test results.
+- The business owner slowly begins staring at Google pages the way people stare at medical test results.

 The sentence: